Targeted Scholarships & Fellowships

 • Qualifications: Academic excellence in field; significant research experience in field.

-• Eligibility: U.S. Citizen, national or permanent resident, applying to graduate program; no prior PHD.
+• Eligibility: U.S. Citizen, national or permanent resident, in the first year of a graduate program or applying to a graduate program; no prior PHD.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.